What Are Site Plans?

 Whether you are a home builder or remodeler looking to make some changes to your client’s home, designing a site plan doesn’t have to be complicated.
 With Cedreo, you can create stunning site plan designs for residential and commercial properties and communicate your vision of a given plot of land.

 Outline Property Boundaries

-Identify the property lines with a hidden wall to get accurate measurements then hedge the plot or use a low wall to visualize it on the 3D view.
-You can use similar features to add a wall or hedge in the same way as you do to draw walls for the house floor plan.
-Once the property lines are established you can add the other structures and coverings.
+Identify the property line on the terrain level.
+You can do this the same way you draw walls for the house floor plan.
+Once the property lines are established, you can add the other structures and coverings.

 Draw Site Plan to Scale

 Scale is an essential aspect of your planning project.
 It allows you to see exactly how each addition fits into the space you actually have.
 It eliminates misunderstandings and provides realistic expectations of what can be accomplished.

 Dimensions will help you determine the space structures occupy, parking accessibility, and how the proposed designs will work with the landscape.